 When it comes to achieving a positive attitude, I recommend accepting the fact that life isn't perfect and anticipate that you will encounter daily challenges.
 Part of this is working to overcome your fear of failure and developing resiliency at the same time.

 Don't let a fear of failure stop you

 Many people let the fear of these daily challenges set their path.
-But don’t become a statistic!
+But don't become a statistic!
 Learn how to choose a path of joy and optimism to better your life.
-Part of the power of positivity is understanding it's okay to make mistakes.
+Part of the power of positivity understands it's okay to make mistakes.
 In fact, realizing what didn't work is how we learn and grow.